roshdevau/rt-cs-anamoly-detection/README.md

 1. Click on the KinesisDataGeneratorUrl on the Outputs tab on the stack.
 2. Sign in using the username and password you enetered in the CloudFormation console.
 ![KDGLogin](./images/KDGLogin.png)
 3. After you sign in, you should see the KDG console.
+Select the region where the stack was deployed. e.g. ap-southeast-2.
-You need to set up some templates to mimic the clickstream web payload.
+4. You need to set up some templates to mimic the clickstream web payload.
-4. Create the following templates in the KDG console.
+5. Create the following templates in the KDG console.
 But do not click on the 'Send Data' yet:
    |**Records per Second**|**Template Name**|**Payload**|**Description**|
    | --- | --- | --- | --- |
    | 1 |```Schema Discovery Payload``` | ```  {"browseraction":"DiscoveryKinesisTest", "site": "yourwebsiteurl.domain.com"}``` |Payload used for schema discovery|